ViralTexts/gtr-clusters/clusters/18730709-sn84028385-IfIShouldDieTonight.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+If I should die to-night,
+My friends would look upon my qnietface
+Before they laid It in its resting plate,
+And deem that death had left it almost fair;
+And, laying snow-white flowers against my hair,
-h it down with tearful tenderness.
+Wonld smooth it down with tearful tenderness.
 And fold n-.y hands with lingering caress.
 Poor bauds, so empty and so cold ta-nightl .
 If I Bhould die to-night,